 Since 1995, Rude Mechs has created a mercurial slate of original theatrical productions that represent a genre-defying cocktail of big ideas, cheap laughs, and dizzying spectacle.
 What these works hold in common are the use of play to make performance, the use of theaters as meeting places for audiences and artists, and the use of humor as a tool for intellectual investigation.
-We tour these performances nationally and abroad; maintain The Off Center, a performance venue in Austin for arts groups of every discipline; house The Austin Scenic Coop; and run Grrl Action, a year-round arts mentoring program for teenage girls.
+We tour these performances nationally and abroad; maintain The Off Center, a performance venue in Austin for arts groups of every discipline; house The Austin Scenic Coop; and run Off Center Teens, a summer performance camp for teens.

 As we create new works for adventurous theatre-goers, we seek to demystify the art-making process, and we work hard to foster real communication with and responsiveness to our patrons by holding workshops, talkbacks, and open rehearsals along the way.
 We remain adamant that we will not make work we ourselves could not afford to go see and continue to offer sliding scale and pay-what-you--can nights to keep our work accessible to all, regardless of economic status.

 In 1999, Rude Mechs assumed the management of The Off Center, a performance warehouse in East Austin.
 The Off Center houses a flexible 100-seat theatre, the administrative offices of Rude Mechs, studios for visual artists, a rehearsal room, Austin Scenic Coop, and a scene shop, and The Off Shoot, a classroom dedicated to the work of Off Center Teens.
 The quality and innovation of the company’s theatrical productions have firmly established Rude Mechs as one of Austin’s most highly valued cultural assets.